htm-community/nupic.visualizations/README.md

  * Select a local file by clicking 'Browse...'
  * If the app was able to parse the file, the 'Render' button will become active.
+  * You may get warning/error labels, that can be closed.
  * Click the 'Render' button to render the graph.
  * To zoom in on the graph, click and drag with the cursor.
 To zoom out, double-click.
 To pan on a zoomed graph, hold the ALT key (on Linux, hold the SHIFT key), while dragging the cursor.
  * The options to the right of the graph allow the user to:
-  - Set the visibility of a series
+  - Set the visibility of certain series
   - View the current value of a series, based on where the cursor is over the graph
-  - Normalize a series to a selected reference series.
+  - Normalize any series to a selected reference series.
 For example, perhaps you want to compare your 'my_data' field to your 'anomaly_score' field, but your 'my_data' series varies between 100 and 10,000 - while your 'anomaly_score' field varies between 0 and 1.
 With the default settings, your anomaly score variations will be too small to be visible.
 By clicking on 'Data' for the 'my_data', and then checking the 'Normalize' checkbox for 'anomaly_score', the 'anomaly_score' will be scaled up to a ratio matching that of the 'my_data' field.

 ## Develop